AAG0130/Portfolio/Complementary projects/IBM Data Science Professional Certificate/Course 7_Data Analysis with Python/README.md

 # House Prices Prediction — Model Development and Evaluation (Polynomial & Ridge)

 ## Project summary
-This notebook loads a housing dataset with missing values, performs basic data cleaning and exploratory analysis, and builds regression models (linear, polynomial, and Ridge) to predict house prices.
-Visualizations and correlation analyses assist with feature selection and model interpretation.
+This notebook explores housing price data from King County, USA.
+Performs data wrangling and exploratory data analysis, builds linear and polynomial regression models (including a Ridge variant), and evaluates model performance using R².

 **Important notice:**
 Documentation within this notebook was improved and additional explanatory comments were added to facilitate reproducibility and reading.
 The **original course assignment design and associated intellectual property belong exclusively to IBM Corporation**.
 The code logic of the original assignment was kept intact except for minimal corrections necessary to ensure the notebook runs without errors.